autoplot/dev/talks/20210921_umn/000_talk.md

 * close look at the ASCII file source
   - Cindy provided a file
 * aggregation
-* multiple plots and layout
+* multiple plots and layout, bindings
 * vap files
 * CDAWeb, Das2Servers, and HAPI servers
 * orbits for time intervals and other Autoplot quirks.